SMF1208/FlashForge-5M-PRO-USB-Enumeration-Script/README.md

 # FlashForge-5M-PRO-USB-Enumeration-Script
-# This is a set of scripts to resolve the issue of random USB assignments on boot for the flash forge 5M pro.
-THIS HAS NOT BEEN TESTED WITH FORGEX, IT IS KNOWN WORKING ON ORIGIANL KLIPPER MOD
+# This is a script designed to create static symlinks for USB hubs on the FlashForge 5M Pro.
+It was designed to use CoPrint's KCM 8 Color set.
 ## Problem Description

 When using the FlashForge AD5M Pro Klipper mod with multiple external MCUs connected via USB hub, the USB enumeration order changes randomly on boot and after `FIRMWARE_RESTART` commands.
 This causes MCU communication errors because the device paths (like `/dev/ttyACM0`, `/dev/ttyACM1`, etc.) get scrambled, and Klipper tries to connect to the wrong MCU boards.